 Samsung Pay is a digital wallet service that enables mobile payments through Samsung devices.
-The digital wallet can be used to purchase almost anything through a near field communication (NFC) card reader The device by which a transaction is transmitted to the acquiring bank., making it extremely convenient for customers.
-Once customers have Samsung Pay on their device, all they have to do to purchase is tap their device on the The device by which a transaction is transmitted to the acquiring bank..
+The digital wallet can be used to purchase almost anything through a near field communication (NFC) card reader terminal, making it extremely convenient for customers.
+Once customers have Samsung Pay on their device, all they have to do to purchase is tap their device on the terminal.
 Since Samsung Pay is also a digital wallet, it stores the user’s card details for future purchases.
 Once a card is stored, you don’t have to enter card details online.

 Merchants can accept Samsung Pay with their current credit card processing terminals, as Samsung Pay is compatible with both older magnetic secure transmission (MST) and EMV-enabled chip cards.
 Businesses that have not upgraded their credit card equipment to EMV-enabled chip card devices can use their older technology to accept the digital payments from Samsung Pay.